rutrader/TrackTak/packages/intrinsic-valuations/README.md

 ## Branding

-Please insert 'powered by tracktak.com' or similar somewhere near the spreadsheet.
+Please insert 'powered by tracktak.com' with tracktak.com being a link or similar linked text somewhere near the spreadsheet.

 ## License